Modar7/Model-Evaluation-and-Refinement/README.md

 # Model Evaluation and Refinement.
-Model Selection
+Model Selection.

 Determining how accurate the predictions are.